 \section{Introduction}

-The study of infinite graphs from a computability point of view dates back to the seminal work of Manaster and Rosenstein \cite{Manaster-Rosenstein}, and of Bean \cite{Bean-color, Bean-paths}, who initiated a research program devoted to understand the algorithmic complexity of deciding classical graph properties for families of graphs that have an algorithmic description.
-How hard is to decide a given property depends on how strong is the given computable description of the graph, and the program consists on characterizing this relationship, for instance according to the hierarchies of algorithmic complexity provided by computability theory.
+The study of infinite graphs from a computability perspective dates back to the seminal work of Manaster and Rosenstein \cite{Manaster-Rosenstein}, as well as Bean \cite{Bean-color, Bean-paths}, who initiated a research program aimed at understanding the algorithmic complexity of deciding classical graph properties for families of graphs with an algorithmic description.
+The difficulty of deciding a given property depends on the amount of information contained in the graph's description.
+This research program seeks to characterize this relationship using the hierarchies of algorithmic complexity provided by computability theory.

-A central notion in these works is that of a \emph{computable graph}.
-Intuitively, an infinite graph is computable if there is an algorithm to decide whether or not two vertices are connected by an edge.
-These works also introduced the idea of considering stronger notions of computability for graphs, namely \emph{highly computable graphs}.
-Highly computable graphs correspond to the subclass of locally finite computable graphs for which, in addition, one can effectively compute the degree of each vertex.
-Intuitively, one can think of a highly computable graph as a graph for which there is an algorithm capable of drawing a certified picture of any of its finite portions.
-A third class of graphs, introduced much more recently \cite{khoussainov_automatic_1995}, is that of \emph{automatic graphs}.
-These are graphs whose vertex set and adjacency relation can be described by finite automaton, and their algorithmic properties have been sistematically compared with those of computable and highly computable graphs (see \cite{gradel_automatic_2020}).
+A central notion in these works is that of \emph{computable graphs}, which are infinite graphs for which there exists an algorithm to determine whether two vertices are connected by an edge.
+These works also introduced a stronger notion of computability for graphs, known as \emph{highly computable graphs}.
+Highly computable graphs form a subclass of locally finite computable graphs where, in addition, the degree of each vertex can be effectively computed.
+Intuitively, a highly computable graph can be thought of as a graph for which there is an algorithm capable of drawing a certified picture of any finite portion of the graph.
+A third class of graphs, introduced more recently \cite{khoussainov_automatic_1995}, is that of \emph{automatic graphs}.
+These are graphs whose vertex set and adjacency relation can be described by finite automata.
+Their algorithmic properties have been systematically compared to those of computable and highly computable graphs \cite{gradel_automatic_2020}.

-The point of considering these stronger notions is that some problems may become easier for graphs with stronger algorithmic descriptions, and an important goal is to understand for which problems this is indeed the case.
-An interesting example is given by the coloring problem.
-While Bean constructed an example of a computable graph with chromatic number 3 that cannot be computably colored with any finite number of colors \cite{Bean-color}, Schmerl proved that any highly computable graph with chromatic number $k$ admits a computable coloring with at most $2k-1$ colors (and that such bound is tight) \cite{Schmerl}.